Chikanma681/Weather-App/README.md

 ## Weather Simple React Project

-- Minimalistic design
-- Simple React JS App
-- Only works locally because I am using a free API Plan
+## I am using a FREE API plan so the projects only works locally

 ## Example 1
  ![Github Photo 1](/public/assets/E1.PNG)